Workflow Utilities

 expression and performs additional checks to streamline the

 deconvolution analysis.
-The functions takes a SingleCellExperiment,
+The functions takes a

-AnnData or Seurat and returns a processed SingleCellExperiment.
+SingleCellExperiment, AnnData or Seurat and returns a processed

-min_umi
+SingleCellExperiment. min_umi or

-parameters can be set to
+max_umi parameters can be set to improve data

-improve data quality.
+quality.
 The assay can be selected with the

-parameter.
-Additionally Mitochondria Genes can be
+assay parameter.
+Additionally Mitochondria Genes can

-removed by setting remove_mito=TRUE
+be removed by setting remove_mito=TRUE.

 data("single_cell_data_3")